CRaC/docs/README.md

 ## Results

-CRaC support was implemented in a few frameworks and it provides next results.
+CRaC support was implemented in a few frameworks with next results.
-Source code for changes and examples can be found in the [Examples](#examples).
+The source code can be found in the [examples](#examples) section.

 ![Startup Time](startup.png)